 Parkside Tavern has not one, not two, but three beer gardens – plenty of space to pull up a pew with a beer in hand.
 You can even rent them out for your private party, snagging your own little city centre sunspot.

 Inside, you’ll find a bar filled with local treats – the selection of beers on offer constantly changes, as they bring in the breweries you know, along with those you’ve probably never tried before.
-Add wine, spirits and cocktails galore, with a Secret Pizza Company menu that suits summer to a T and you’re all set for a great day out.
+Add wine, spirits and cocktails galore, with a pizza menu that suits summer to a T and you’re all set for a great day out.
 If the sun should disappear behind the clouds, why not nip inside for a game of pool?